lesgourg/Euclid_KP_nu/install_montepython.md

     cd ..
-    git clone https://github.com/lesgourg/montepython montepython
+    git clone https://github.com/lesgourg/montepython montepython OR
+    git clone git@github.com:lesgourg/montepython.git
     cd montepython
-    git co euclid_cl_xc
+    git checkout euclid_cl_xc

 To set up the path to class you need to do:

     cp default.conf.template default.conf

-the edit default.conf and set the path "root" to the directory that contains class/, montepython/, Euclid_KP_nu/, etc.
+then edit default.conf and set the path "root" to the directory that contains class/, montepython/, Euclid_KP_nu/, etc.

 Return here with